rontarrant/gtkDcoding/docs/_posts/2019-03-26-0021-labels-with-background-colors-markup.md

 </div>

-One thing you can’t do with a `Label` is give it a colored background… unless you stick the `Label` into an `EventBox`.
+One thing you can’t do with a `Label` is give it a colored background... unless you stick the `Label` into an `EventBox`.

 ## Abbreviated Intro to the EventBox